 - 6 How Does a Bitcoin Trading Bot Work?

-Cryptohopper is arguably the main competitor to 3Commas, with a fully comprehensive Bitcoin trading bot platform that also caters to all experience levels.
+Cryptohopper is the most popular platform at the moment and the main competitor to 3Commas, with a fully comprehensive Bitcoin trading bot platform that also caters to all experience levels.
 Similarly to 3Commas, Cryptohopper was first launched in 2017.
 The platform claims to have executed automated trades on behalf of more than 140,000 traders since its inception.

 For those of you that wish to build your own pre-programmed bot based on your proven trading strategies, Cryptohopper offers a significant number of variables.
 This includes everything from:

 What we really like about the design interface at Cryptohopper is that the platform also allows beginners to build their own bot.

 The provider does so via a simple ‘drag and drop’ platform.
 In a similar nature to the ‘IF/THEN’ function found in Microsoft Excel, you need to tell the bot what to do in certain situations.

 Moreover, the Cryptohopper interface will let you know if a certain trigger has been inserted in error, which is neat.
 Most importantly, Cryptohopper has a fully functioning pre-live testing arena.
 This is crucial, as it allows you to test and adjust your Bitcoin trading bot before it is released into the wild.

 In terms of the fundamentals, Cryptohopper is supported by nine exchange platforms, and you have the option of trading up to 75 different pairs.
 As is the case with 3Commas, Cryptohopper also comes with a number of pricing plans, albeit, there isn’t a free plan on offer.
 This will cost you $19, $49, and $99 per month for the Explorer Hopper, Adventure Hopper, and Hero Hopper plan, respectively.
 Once again, each plan comes with certain limitations on the amount of coins, strategies, and volumes that you can trade.